hankeceli/hankeceli.github.io/README.md

 ## Objective

   Hi there :), My name is Han.
-I am a Junior class student and working toward my bachelor’s degree in Computer Science with   heavy emphasis on machine learning and deep learning fields.
+I am a Junior class student(will be senior class in February 2020) and working toward my bachelor’s degree in Computer Science with   heavy emphasis on machine learning and deep learning fields.
 I am seeking an internship opportunities for summer 2020 (3     months period) in Japan.

 Looking forward to hearing and collaborating with you soon.